Fiber optic tester choices are varied and many.

 There are many ways in which we can test fibre optic installations.

 These methods will determine the actual amount of optical power or the exact amount of loss in an optical fiber.

-OTDR testing or Light Source and Optical Power Meter testing (LSPM) are two well know methods to achieve this are .
+OTDR testing or Light Source and Optical Power Meter testing (LSPM) are two well know methods to achieve this.

-You could try a “Plugin and hope for the best” scenario, but with so many Fiber Optic Test and measurement solutions to choose from why would you risk it.
+While you might consider a “Plugin and hope for the best” approach, there are numerous Fiber Optic Test and measurement solutions available.

 Therefore, why take the risk?